rikcage/yii2-user-logs/README.md

 		if (!parent::beforeAction($action)) {
 			return false;
 		}
-		//UserLog::initTable('logs_admin'); // if you want another section with settings different from 'logs' model
+		UserLog::initTable('logs'); // if you want another section with settings different from 'logs_admin' model
 		$log = new UserLog;
 		$log->actionlog('ACTION', $this);